 2021 opened with a jolt for Wall Street.
 The GameStop saga, which saw users of the website Reddit squeeze these powerful investors of billions of dollars on a stock bet, had sent these masters of the corporate world a message: you can’t be trusted.

 Since the financial crash of 2008, echoes of the Occupy Wall Street protests that emerged in its wake have amplified amid growing scepticism of financial services.
 So the GameStop episode was not a one-off event in which profiteering short sellers became the target of a mob of amateur investors – there has been growing distrust of the financial sector for years.

-Finance leaders face an uphill struggle for trust
+Financial services thought leadership faces an uphill struggle for trust

 It is not just on Reddit forums that trust in financial institutions is low.
 According to Edelman’s latest Trust Barometer, which surveyed over 33,000 people in 28 countries between October and November 2020, trust has declined in the financial services industry for the second year running.

 About six in 10 people believe that finance leaders are trying to mislead them with rhetoric that is either wildly exaggerated or flat out false, while the perceived credibility of information coming from CEOs is at an all-time low in France, Japan and Brazil.